 If you’ve reached the stage of thinking of divorce it is quite likely that you have already started thinking of how the family unit will be divided.
 Who will the children live with?
 Where will they live?
 Can you retain the family home? or will it need to be sold?
 If it does need to be sold where will you live?
 Will you be able to afford a home for yourself and the children?
 Can you support yourself and make mortgage repayments alone, if not can you get any help from your spouse or through benefits?

 No doubt there are a million thoughts swimming around your head right now, and that’s where our family lawyers can help.
-There is a wealth of information on the internet which you can spend hours reading through, but Family law can be a daunting concept.
+There is a wealth of information on the internet that you can spend hours reading through, but Family law can be a daunting concept.
 Our lawyers are trained in this area and can guide you on all your options, advising you where you stand and giving you information specific to your circumstances that may not have even occurred to you.
 We guarantee that after an initial 30-minute free consultation with us you will leave our offices with greater clarity and peace of mind.

-Usually when clients first come to see us, they state that they are separating and Divorce is at the forefront of their mind, however Divorce should quite often be the last step, firstly due to Court time limits it is wise to leave a Divorce to the end, as (unless you have permission of the Court) you only have 12 months from the date of divorce to settle property matters in the case of married couples, or 24 months in the case of de-facto couples, however, the most important factors at this stage for you to be considering are:
+Usually, when clients first come to see us, they state that they are separating and Divorce is at the forefront of their mind, however, Divorce should quite often be the last step, firstly due to Court time limits it is wise to leave a Divorce to the end, as (unless you have the permission of the Court) you only have 12 months from the date of divorce to settle property matters in the case of married couples, or 24 months in the case of de-facto couples, however, the most important factors at this stage for you to be considering are: